Folds in the skin

 The skin is folded all over.

-Folds in the skin have always been ignored and denied of any importance.
+Folds in the skin have always been ignored, and denied any importance.

 Lines, wrinkles or folds?